miniBill/witch-awakening/DLCs/Core/Quests.md

 + Dire Wolves, while aggressive and violent, aren't usually this malicious, and can't weave a curse like this itself.

---- BOBBY TABLE ---

-JUST DESSERTS
+## Quest: Just Desserts
-Noble
+- Slot: Noble

-Theat 6
+- Threat: 6
-Conflict 4
+- Conflict: 4
-Reward 6
+- Reward: 6

 For any number of reasons, you've found yourself at an elaborate dinner party celebrating the wedding between a local princess and a merchant prince known for making his wealth through the cheap mass production of medicines sold at just enough to make a profit, thanks to his usage of Golemwork for automation.
 They're both beloved by everyone.
 And yet, in the middle of the dance, they are both struck with a gruesome death.
 The large estate is sealed off from outside magics and the borders immediately slam shut on lockdown, thick layers of antimagic wards fully enclose the estate.

 Until the murderer is caught, every day 1-3 deaths will turn up.